Importation of presents marking official visits or activity

 - enter code C28 in D/E 1/11 of the declaration.

-If you need further information, contact the Authorisations and Reliefs Unit.
+If you need further information, please contact the Authorisations and Reliefs Unit.